 As a referee you need to understand the laws of football.
-IFAB has released updated editions of the Laws of the Game for 2019-2020.
-Some competitions might still use the 2018-2019 rules, because they won’t change rules during the season.
+IFAB has released updated editions of the Laws of the Game for 2021-2022.
+Some competitions might still use the 2020-2021 laws, because they won’t change them during the season.
 You can find different copies below.